Skip to main content

 This is one of the most important design shifts in the whole field.
 Weak systems treat presence as something to be inferred from raw traces after the fact.
 Stronger systems begin by defining the claim itself: a person was within a region during an interval; an asset remained inside a controlled zone; an event boundary was crossed under valid conditions.

-This matters because the shape of the claim determines the shape of the evidence, the proof, the dispute, and the disclosure burden.
 If the system begins from the trace, overexposure tends to become normal.
 If it begins from the claim, proportionate evidence becomes possible.

 Treat Presence as an Evidentiary Problem